-This is a system of gardening in which organic products (derived from organisms which have had life) are used to maintain and increase soil fertility.
-Until the nineteenth century gardeners relied almost solely on organic wastes for manuring the garden soil.
+This is a system of gardening in which organic products (derived from organisms that have had life) are used to maintain and increase soil fertility.
+Until the nineteenth-century gardeners relied almost solely on organic wastes for manuring the garden soil.
 Animal dung was extensively used in Europe.
 The art of mixing animal and vegetable wastes together and the fermentation of the mixture in heaps developed in various parts of the world—notably in China.

 Justus von Liebig, the German chemist, and discoverer of chloroform (1803-1873) suggested that plants might feed on chemical compounds and the world-wide application of factory-made chemical plant foods to farm and garden soils has resulted from von Liebig’s correct hypothesis.
 Between 1840 and 1940 the use of chemical fertilizers, known as `artificials’, became an almost unquestioned garden practice.
 The belief was current that to obtain maximum yields it was necessary but to lime, where lime was needed, and to fertilize the soil with appropriate quantities each season of suitable chemicals containing nitrogen (N), phosphorus (P) and potassium (K).

 The German philosopher, Dr. Rudolf Steiner (1861-1925), questioned the wisdom of the NPK theory and originated the bio-dynamic method of organic gardening.
 At around the same time, Sir Albert Howard (1873-1947) was experimenting in India in an attempt to produce cheap manure for use by the Indian farmer.
 It was in India that Sir Albert perfected his Indore (not indoor) way of composting animal and vegetable wastes.